Super Chinese

-Super Chinese (スーパーチャイニーズ, Sūpā Chainīzu) is a series of adventure and action role-playing games for the arcade and various Nintendo video game systems.
+Super Chinese (スーパーチャイニーズ, Sūpā Chainīzu) is a series of action role-playing games for the arcade and various Nintendo systems.
 The plot of several of the games follow two young boys, Jack and Ryu, as they adventure through their home, Chinaland.

 Each of the games in the series were developed by Culture Brain, the earlier games developed by Nihon Game, a name the company used before Culture Brain.
 The games that were released in North America were retitled, such as Super Chinese, which became Kung Fu Heroes.
 Many of the games were not released outside Japan.

 Overview

 Common elements

 In most of the Super Chinese games, Jack and Ryu are the protagonists.
 They often are fighting to save their homeland, Chinaland.

 Gameplay

 The earliest Super Chinese games included action game elements, such as Kung Fu Heroes and Super Chinese Land.
 The later games in the series, such as Super Ninja Boy also integrated role-playing video game elements into the gameplay.
 The playable characters gain experience points from action RPG, random encounter battles and increase in levels, becoming more powerful.